Histochemical tracer

-A histochemical tracer is a compound used to reveal the location of cells and track neuronal projections.
+A histochemical tracer is a substance used to reveal the location of cells and track neuronal projections.
 A neuronal tracer may be retrograde, anterograde, or work in both directions.
 A retrograde tracer is taken up in the terminal of the neuron and transported to the cell body, whereas an anterograde tracer moves away from the cell body of the neuron.